 - The child has multiple or changing primary caregivers or insensitive caregivers

-- The child experiences neglect
+- The child experiences emotional or social neglect

-- They experience trauma
+- They experience trauma or physical abuse

-- They experience separation from the caregiver
+- They experience abrupt separation from the caregiver

 There currently isn’t enough data available to determine the prevalence of RAD and DSED in the general population.
 One UK study found that 1.4% of deprived children met diagnostic criteria for RAD.
 (1) In a Norweigan study, researchers diagnosed RAD in 19.4% of foster children, revealing a relatively high prevalence.
 (2)